 Encephalitis, myocarditis, and myoglobinuria, sometimes with renal failure, develop infrequently after influenza A or B infection.
-Reye syndrome (see Reye Syndrome)—characterized by encephalopathy; fatty liver; elevation of liver enzymes, ammonia, or both; hypoglycemia; and lipidemia—often occurs during epidemics of influenza B, particularly in children who have ingested aspirin.
+Reye syndrome—characterized by encephalopathy; fatty liver; elevation of liver enzymes, ammonia, or both; hypoglycemia; and lipidemia—often occurs during epidemics of influenza B, particularly in children who have ingested aspirin.

 If patients have lower respiratory tract symptoms and signs (eg, dyspnea, rales noted during lung examination), pulse oximetry to detect hypoxemia and a chest x-ray to detect pneumonia should be done.
 Primary influenza pneumonia appears as focal or diffuse interstitial infiltrates or as acute respiratory distress syndrome.
 Secondary bacterial pneumonia is more likely to be lobar or segmental.

-Most patients recover fully, although full recovery often takes 1 to 2 wk.
-However, influenza and influenza-related pneumonia are important causes of increased morbidity or mortality in high-risk patients.
-Use of antiviral treatment in these patients appears to reduce the incidence of lower respiratory disease and hospitalization.
+Most patients recover fully, although full recovery often takes 1 to 2 weeks.
+However, influenza and influenza-related pneumonia are important causes of morbidity or mortality in high-risk patients.
+Prompt antiviral treatment in these patients can reduce the incidence of lower respiratory disease and hospitalization.
 Appropriate antibacterial therapy decreases the mortality rate due to secondary bacterial pneumonia.

-Treatment for most patients is symptomatic, including rest, hydration, and antipyretics as needed, but aspirin is avoided in patients ≤ 18 yr.
+Treatment for most patients with influenza is symptomatic; it includes rest, hydration, and antipyretics as needed, but aspirin is avoided in patients ≤ 18 years.
 Complicating bacterial infections require appropriate antibiotics.

 Antiviral drugs given within 1 to 2 days of symptom onset decrease the duration of fever, severity of symptoms, and time to return to normal activity.
-Treatment with antiviral drugs is recommended for high-risk patients who develop influenza-like symptoms; this recommendation is based on data suggesting that early treatment may prevent complications in these patients.
+Treatment with antiviral drugs is recommended for high-risk patients (including all hospitalized patients) who develop influenza-like symptoms; this recommendation is based on data suggesting that early treatment may prevent complications in these patients.